smoores-dev/storyteller/docs/docs/administering.md

 User" capabilities, which allows them to see the list of books on the server and download individual books.
-You can also invite additional administrators, or give users fine-grained permissions (for example, you may choose to give a user the capability to add and synchronize new books, but not to invite new users).
+You can also invite additional administrators, or give users fine-grained permissions (for example, you may choose to give a user the capability to add and align new books, but not to invite new users).

 In the future, Storyteller will support "Collections" of books, so that administrators can more selectively share their library with users.